Skip to main content

 • Reliability is hard to assess: Uptime, latency, and rate limits matter enormously in production but are difficult to evaluate during a trial period.

-• The landscape changes rapidly: A vendor that is the clear leader today might be surpassed in 6 months.
+• The market changes rapidly: A vendor that is the clear leader today might be surpassed in 6 months.
 Long-term vendor commitments are risky.

 • Lock-in mechanisms are subtle: API formats, prompt engineering patterns, fine-tuning investments, and even team expertise create switching costs that are not immediately apparent.